Press Release

 What to Say (and Not Say) in Your Follow-Up Email

-- DO restate the news value clearly in the first sentence
+1. DO restate the news value clearly in the first sentence.

-- DO offer new information or assets that weren’t in the original release
+2. DO offer new information or assets that were not in the original release.

-- DON’T ask if they received your press release (they almost certainly did)
+4. DON’T ask if they received your release.
+They almost certainly did.

-- DON’T suggest that their readers “need to know” about your announcement
+5. DON’T suggest that their readers “need to know” about your announcement.

-- DON’T imply that their publication is missing an important story
+6. DON’T imply that their publication is missing an important story.

-Throughout all follow-up communication, maintain a helpful rather than expectant tone.
-Your goal is to make the journalist’s job easier by providing them with newsworthy content and supporting resources, not to create an obligation for coverage.
-This service-oriented approach builds goodwill even when a particular press release doesn’t result in publication.
+Throughout all follow-up communication, stay helpful rather than expectant.
+Your goal is to make the journalist’s job easier by providing newsworthy content and supporting resources, not to create an obligation for coverage.
+That service-oriented approach builds goodwill even when a particular submission does not result in publication.

 When to Try a Different Approach

 After two follow-up attempts without response, it’s usually time to reconsider your strategy.
-This doesn’t necessarily mean abandoning hope for NYT coverage, but it does suggest that your current approach isn’t resonating.
+This doesn’t necessarily mean abandoning hope for NYT coverage, but it does suggest that your current approach isn’t getting traction.

 At this point, you have several options: you might try reaching out to a different journalist who covers similar topics, reframe your announcement to emphasize a different news angle, or consider whether your story might be better suited to a different section of the publication.

-What to Do After Your Press Release Gets Published
+What to Do After Your Story Gets Published

 Maximizing the Exposure

-When your press release successfully lands in The New York Times, leverage this prestigious coverage immediately across all your communication channels.
-Share the article on your social media platforms with thoughtful commentary that adds context rather than merely celebrating the mention.
+When your submission lands in The New York Times, use that coverage immediately across all your communication channels.
+Share the article on social media with commentary that adds context rather than just celebrating the mention.

-Create a dedicated section on your website showcasing your NYT feature, and include it in your email signature and marketing materials.
-This third-party validation from one of the world’s most respected publications carries tremendous weight with potential clients, investors, and other media outlets.
+Create a dedicated section on your website showcasing the NYT feature, and include it in your email signature and marketing materials.
+Third-party validation from one of the world’s most respected publications carries real weight with potential clients, investors, and other media outlets.

 Building on Your Success

 Use your New York Times coverage as a stepping stone to broader media attention.
-Reference it when pitching to other publications, as editors often follow the NYT’s lead on newsworthy stories.
-Consider creating derivative content like infographics or video interviews that expand on points mentioned in the article, giving you additional assets to share with your audience.
+Reference it when pitching to other publications, as editors often follow the NYT’s lead on stories they judge as newsworthy.
+Consider creating content like infographics or video interviews that expand on points in the article, giving you additional assets to share with your audience.

-Most importantly, maintain the relationship with any journalists who covered your story by occasionally sharing relevant insights or data points, without expectation of immediate coverage.
-These ongoing connections often yield the most valuable long-term results for your PR strategy.
+Maintain the relationship with any journalists who covered your story by occasionally sharing relevant insights or data points without expecting immediate coverage in return.
+These ongoing connections often yield the most valuable long-term results for your media strategy.

 Frequently Asked Questions

-Should I submit to the New York Times before distributing my press release elsewhere?
+Should I submit to the New York Times before distributing my news release elsewhere?

 Offering exclusivity to The New York Times increases your chances of coverage since they value being first.
 However, if they decline or don’t respond within your announcement timeline, you can proceed with broader distribution.
 Consider submitting to NYT first, then distributing widely after 3–5 days if needed.

-What makes a press release newsworthy enough for the New York Times?
+What makes a news release newsworthy enough for the New York Times?

 Can I follow up by phone instead of email?

 Email is strongly preferred for follow-ups with New York Times journalists.
-Phone calls interrupt their workflow and are generally viewed as intrusive unless you’ve established a prior relationship.
-Email allows journalists to respond when convenient and provides a written record of your communication and additional information.
+Phone calls interrupt their workflow and are generally viewed as intrusive unless you have an established prior relationship.
+Email lets journalists respond when convenient and creates a written record of your communication.

 How can AmpCast AI help me get more visibility than just one publication?

-AmpCast AI transforms your announcement into 8 content formats (articles, videos, podcasts, infographics) and automatically publishes to 300+ platforms including Google News, YouTube, Spotify, and FOX affiliate sites.
-This creates comprehensive visibility across search, social media, video, and news channels without manual work.
+AmpCast AI turns your announcement into 8 content formats, including news articles, blog posts, interview podcasts, longer informational videos, reels and shorts, infographics, flipbooks and slideshows, and social posts, then automatically publishes to 300+ platforms including Google News, YouTube, Spotify, Pinterest, and FOX affiliate sites.
+This creates visibility across search, social media, video, and audio channels without manual work on your part.

 Author